-- 2.2 Members have a special duty to their ward constituents but their overriding responsibility is to the whole community.
+2.2 Members have a special duty to their ward constituents but their overriding responsibility is to the whole community.
 In terms of the planning process, this can produce a conflict of interest between Members legitimately and effectively giving vent to local, sometimes individual, concerns and the need to reflect the interests of the wider community in decisions reached on planning merits alone.
 Much is often at stake in this process, and opposing views are often strongly held by those involved.
 Whilst Members should take account of these views, they should not favour any person, company, group or locality above the wider community interest, nor put themselves in a position where they appear to do so.
 Members should be mindful of the need to carefully weigh up all of the arguments before deciding what view to take.
 Where a Member of Planning Committee takes the view that they would wish to speak in relation to an application affecting their ward they may do so as Ward Councillor under the procedure for Public Speaking at Planning Committee.
-However, they will have to remain in the public gallery after they have spoken and take no part in the debate or vote on the application. - 2.3 Members should also be very cautious about accepting gifts and hospitality.
-The Code of Conduct requires any Members receiving any gift or hospitality, in his or her capacity as a Member, over the value of £25, to record that gift or hospitality in the Register of Interests which is open to inspection by the public.
+However, they will have to remain in the public gallery after they have spoken and take no part in the debate or vote on the application.

+2.3 Members should also be very cautious about accepting gifts and hospitality.
+Members should abide by the Council's Code of Conduct for Gifts and Hospitality, including recording offers and/or acceptance of these in the register as required.